 Michigan, ranked No. 13 at the time and the eventual 1989 national champion, led 75-73 and ran the clock down until Glen Rice missed an inside shot with nine seconds remaining.
 Eric Anderson grabbed the rebound and threw the ball to Edwards’ long-time high school and college teammate, Lyndon Jones.

-Jones brought the ball up the floor with the final seconds ticking off the clock at a rate that felt like vanishing tenths of a second to the uneasy Assembly Hall crowd.
+Jones brought the ball up the floor with the final seconds ticking off the clock too fast for the uneasy Assembly Hall crowd.
 As Jones started to go right, he saw Edwards coming up to the top of the key area to his left.
 Indiana coach Bob Knight could be heard yelling “shoot it Jay” as it became apparent that his sharpshooter had found an opening.

 Knight was loath to call a timeout in such situations, preferring instead to avoid an inbounds pass, let his players follow their instincts, and operate against a defense that hadn’t had time to get set up.
 On this day, it worked to perfection.